Table of contents

 Prompt injection testing

-Prompt injection occurs when attackers manipulate the inputs or prompts fed to an LLM or AI system, tricking it into generating unintended or harmful outputs.
+Prompt injection occurs when attackers manipulate the inputs or prompts fed to an LLM, a core concern in LLM red teaming, tricking it into generating unintended or harmful outputs.
 Prompt injection testing checks the AI’s ability to withstand unauthorized manipulations, helping organizations identify instances where the model can be made to bypass restrictions, leak sensitive information, or perform unapproved actions.
 Red teamers craft adversarial prompts to simulate realistic attack scenarios, ensuring that defenses against such manipulations are effective and that user inputs are properly sanitized.

 Through repeated adversarial prompt testing, organizations can pinpoint specific weaknesses in prompt design, response filtering, and input validation.
 This process highlights areas where business logic or security policies might be insufficient.
 Prompt injection testing helps prevent situations where AI-powered features can be abused in production, safeguarding both users and the enterprise from unexpected risks.